phaserjs/phaser/README.md

 * If pixelPerfect Input Sprites overlapped each other the pixel check wasn't taken into consieration in the Pointer move method.
 * Updated Input.Mouse to use event.button not event.which, so the const reference from input.mouse.button is correct (thanks grimor)
 * Text that was fixedToCamera would 'jitter' if the world scrolled.
 Now works as expected across all fixed objects.
+* Fixed a bug where Sound.play wouldn't pick-up the local loop setting if not specified in the parameter.

 TO DO: